-A lack of clarity about what zero waste really means may be keeping some businesses from reaping the benefits of going zero waste.
+A lack of clarity about what Zero Waste really means may be keeping some businesses from reaping its benefits.
 So let’s dispel the misconceptions.

 What Is Zero Waste?

-- zero waste means working towards producing less waste in the first place through prioritizing waste reduction, as well as reuse, resource efficiency, and recycling with the ultimate goal of closing that loop.
+- the act of producing less waste through prioritizing waste reduction, as well as reuse, resource efficiency, and recycling with the ultimate goal of closing that loop.

-- In a sense, going zero waste is effective waste management.
-Effective waste management is one the most impactful things you can do to improve your business operations, achieve your sustainability goals, and control your waste costs, which are going up every year.
+- effective waste management, which is one the most impactful things you can do to improve your business operations, achieve your sustainability goals, and control your waste costs, which are going up every year.

-- In terms of certification, such as the TRUE Zero Waste program, points are given for diverting 90% or more from the landfill or by other means.
+- in terms of certification, such as the TRUE, points are given for diverting 90% or more from the landfill or by other means.

 Have questions?
-Talk to our certified TRUE Zero Waste experts.
+Talk to our TRUE certified experts.